Unboxed-Software/solana-course/content/transfer-hook.md

 ### Transfer the NFT and the transfer hook mints a crumb token for each transfer

-The final test is the transfer test, the whole idea of our lab is to be able to transfer the NFT and making sure that the Token Extension Program is calling our transfer hook program under the hood correctly.
+The final test is the transfer test, the whole idea of our lab is to be able to transfer the NFT and making sure that the Token Extensions Program is calling our transfer hook program under the hood correctly.

 The test will have three parts:

-1. Transfer the NFT from the sender to the recipient, after doing that the Token Extension program should call our program and a crumb token should be minted, which means the supply after this transfer finishes should be 1.
+1. Transfer the NFT from the sender to the recipient, after doing that the Token Extensions Program should call our program and a crumb token should be minted, which means the supply after this transfer finishes should be 1.
-2. Transfer the NFT back to the sender, after doing that the Token Extension program should call our program and a crumb token should be minted, which means the supply after this transfer finishes should be 2.
+2. Transfer the NFT back to the sender, after doing that the Token Extensions Program should call our program and a crumb token should be minted, which means the supply after this transfer finishes should be 2.
 3. Assert that the supply of the crumb mint is 2.

 ```ts